LGehlauf/MP_Peltier_CalcSheet_PyQt/readme.md

 # Masterprojekt of Leonhard Gehlauf at HTWK Leipzig

-This is a simple program to build thermoelectric coolers layer by layer and visualize the heat fluxes.
+An app to build thermoelectric coolers layer by layer and visualize the heat fluxes.

 ![Screenshot](assets/output_whole.webp)